Bryan Danielson: Other media

 Danielson was prominently featured in the Wrestling Road Diaries documentary, which was filmed in 2009 before he signed with WWE.
 In 2011, Danielson recorded a single with Kimya Dawson that was a tribute to wrestling legend "Captain" Lou Albano.
 In 2013, Danielson recorded the voice for the character Daniel Bryrock in the animated film The Flintstones & WWE: Stone Age SmackDown!, which was released on March 10, 2015.
 On July 21, 2015, Danielson and Craig Tello co-wrote Danielson's autobiography Yes: My Improbable Journey to the Main Event of WrestleMania.
 Later that year, he was one of the judges on the sixth season of Tough Enough.
 After his relationship with Brie Bella became a regular feature on E!
 Network reality series Total Divas, he became part of the cast of the spin off series Total Bellas.

 In May 2016, during his first retirement, Danielson competed in an Olympic weightlifting competition in his hometown.
 He came in first place in his weight division, receiving a katana as his prize.
 Danielson has been featured in 10 WWE video games under the Daniel Bryan name, starting with WWE '12 in 2011 and most recently WWE 2K Battlegrounds in 2020.
 He was the alternate cover star of WWE 2K14, alongside The Rock.
 He made his first video game appearance under his real name in WWE 2K19, which featured a showcase story mode based on his career in WWE.

-Danielson made his first appearance in a AEW video game under his real name when he appeared in AEW Fight Forever in 2023.
+Danielson made his first appearance in an AEW video game under his real name when he appeared in AEW Fight Forever in 2023.